PyRepair/maniple/prompt-results/single-prompt/106-subset/gpt-3.5-turbo/keras/25/answer_test_3.md

-The bug in the code is that the `mean` variable is not being divided by the `std` variable in the `if mode == 'torch'` block.
-To fix this issue, we can simply divide the `mean` variable by the `std` variable in the `else` block as well.
+The bug in the code is that when the `mode` is set to 'torch', the code is missing a return statement after the calculations for the mean and std variables.
+As a result, the function does not return any value when the mode is 'torch'.

+To fix this, we need to add a return statement after the calculations for mean and std variables when the mode is 'torch'.

 Here's the fixed code:

 ```python
 def _preprocess_numpy_input(x, data_format, mode):